Centipedes vs. Millipedes: Winning the Pest Control Battle in Edmond, OK

 Why Are They Here in the First Place?

-While centipedes and millipedes are two very distinct species, they behave in similar ways and occupy similar environments.
+While centipedes and millipedes are two distinct species, they behave similarly and occupy similar environments.
 So why do they choose to come indoors?

 Centipedes come indoors seeking prey, and if you have other insects lurking around, they’ll happily stay.
 Millipedes, on the other hand, are attracted to decaying plant material, so if you have any organic matter lying around, they’ll find it.